ignoble pursuit of knowledge

 You’ve probably heard of the Nobel Prizes1 – prestigious awards highlighting ground-breaking achievements – and the famous Nobel laureates Albert Einstein, Martin Luther King Jr and Marie Curie.
 But have you heard of the lesser-known Ig Nobel Prizes2?
 If not, you’re in for a treat.

 Do Ig Nobel-honoured discoveries have real-world consequences?
 It would appear so.
 In 2006, Bart Knols won the biology prize for showing that the female malaria mosquito, Anopheles gambiae, is equally attracted to the smell of human feet and Limburger cheese.
-As a result of this finding, mosquito traps baited with Limburger cheese were placed in strategic locations across Africa to help combat the malaria epidemic9.
+As a result of this finding, mosquito traps baited with Limburger cheese were placed in strategic locations across Africa to help combat the malaria epidemic7.
 Later, in 2012, Craig Bennett was awarded the neuroscience prize for detecting meaningful brain activity in a dead salmon.
-This finding sent shockwaves through the scientific community and has since prompted neuroscientists to adopt more efficient analysis methods10.
+This finding sent shock waves through the scientific community and has since prompted neuroscientists to adopt more efficient analysis methods8.

 One thing is certain – the Ig Nobel Prizes are a remarkable celebration of curiosity and creative thinking, guaranteed to keep us entertained for years to come.